Minipoloalex/comp_prog/notes/geometry/notes.md

 **Minimizes the sum of distances:**
 $$\displaystyle \arg\min_{x} \sum_{i=1}^{n} \|x - v_i\|$$

+Example: In https://codeforces.com/gym/104017/problem/H, inside of a ternary search, we need to find the Fermat point of 3 triangles.
+We can do it with another 2D ternary search, or by a closed form solution (we don't get the $\arg\min$, only the $\min$).

+- **Closed form solution:** Check https://swerc.eu/2021/problemset/solutions_swerc2021_2022.pdf and https://en.wikipedia.org/wiki/Napoleon%27s_theorem.
+- 2D Ternary Search Solution: the value we're looking to minimize is convex over $x$ and $y$.

 ### Center of Mass
 This is also called the **area centroid** of a polygon.